MBFWMadrid FW23 highlights: from Moroccan designers to Maya Hansen’s upcycled corsets

 With its lingerie collection, Andrés Sardá's FW23 collection stood out among those presented on the MBFWMadrid catwalk this season.

-’Avalanche Sardá’ is a collection set in a high mountain village where the models glide down the ski slopes, stroll through the streets and enjoy the night, an idea that realistically isn't exactly practical when it comes to bringing it to the real world, considering the nature of the garments.
+’Avalanche Sardá’ is a collection set in a high mountain village where the models glide down the ski slopes, stroll through the streets and enjoy the night, an idea that isn't exactly practical considering the nature of the garments.

 The brand has unveiled a collection divided into three sections, where skiing is the central axis that joins the different designs together.
 Barcelona native Nuria Sardá, daughter of founder Andrés Sardá and creative director of the brand since 2008, presented coats and boots which were reportedly made of a synthetic ecological type of fur that concealed subtle lingerie outfits.
 In addition, Avalanche Sardá featured silver designs designed for the apres-ski festivities, designs in a daring snow white and tulle, as well as Swarovski crystal details.
 The latter were worn by the Spanish influencer Dulceida, who had the task of opening and closing the catwalk presentation.